WolframResearch/FEMAddOns/HowToBuild.md

 This will create a folder named build, which will contain a folder FEMAddOns that contains the build documentation of package.

-Copy the code into the package:
+Under Linux / Mac OS copy the code into the package:
 * Run the script copyContent.sh once to copy the code into the package.

+Under Windows OS copy the code into the package by opening CopyContent.nb and following the instructions there in.

 This will copy the source code into the build/FEMAddOns package.

 Last, create the Paclet:
 * Possibly increment the VersionNumber in PacletInfo.m
 * Load the paclet manager: Needs["PacletManager`"]
-* Set the directory into the build folder: SetDirectory[...]
+* Set the directory to the build folder: SetDirectory[...]
 * Check: FileNames[] should return {"FEMAddOns"}
 * Create the paclet: PackPaclet["FEMAddOns"]

-This will leave you with a path to a FEMAddOns-1.0.paclet in the build folder.
+This will leave you with a path to a FEMAddOns-X.Y.paclet in the build folder.

+From here you can follow the instructions given in [Readme.md](Readme.md)